-As stated in Food Chains, the reason Chihiro didn't turn into a pig like her parents is because she only ate food that was offered to her by a spirit.
+The reason Chihiro didn't turn into a pig like her parents is because she only ate food that was offered to her by a spirit.
 Fridge Brilliance comes that the only times Chihiro is seen eating in the spirit world was when someone offered her food.
-Two times were by Haku (what appears to be a fruit and rice cakes), another time by the River God with the medicine, another by Lin with the pork bun and at the end with Zeniba with the tea and desserts.
+Two times were by Haku (what appears to be a fruit and rice balls), another time by the River Kami with the medicine, another by Lin with the pork bun and at the end with Zeniba with the tea and desserts.

 The fact that at no point in the movie did any of the characters, aside from her parents, treat Chihiro as if she were a child.
 In the Spirit World, she is just another human, regardless of her age.
 She's expected to pull her own weight and do as well as any of the other workers in the bathhouse, which is one of the factors contributing to her maturity throughout the course of the movie.